Understanding Highland Colors & DNA Results

 White = Dh/Dh

-You’ll notice that they look identical, not because of their color but rather because of the amount of dilution.
+You’ll notice that the dilution groups look identical, not because of their color but rather because of the amount of dilution.

 ED = black influence